-The Education Department at Hiram College is accredited by the National Council for Accreditation of Teacher Education (NCATE) to offer licensure in early childhood, middle childhood, integrated language arts, integrated mathematics, integrated social studies, life sciences, life sciences/chemistry and physical sciences.
+The Education Department at Hiram College offers licensure in early childhood, middle childhood, integrated language arts, integrated mathematics, integrated social studies, life sciences, life sciences/chemistry, and physical sciences: chemistry and physics.

 Courses and Licensure Areas